-If you are looking for a career path that is stable and growing, The Bureau of Labor Statistics predicts that medical billing and coding will be in demand in the years ahead.1 Those who pursue a medical billing and coding education may start careers in outpatient clinics, doctor’s offices, dental practices, or anywhere else patient and procedure information is documented and processed.
+If you’re looking for a career path that is growing, The Bureau of Labor Statistics predicts that medical billing and coding will be in demand in the years ahead.1 Those who pursue a medical billing and coding education may start careers in outpatient clinics, doctors’ offices, dental practices, or anywhere else patient and procedure information is documented and processed.